natasjaVgestel/natasjaVgestel.github.io/_posts/2019-01-31-day-fiftynine.markdown

 We will take weekly measurements so we can also see how the vegetation responds over the rest of the Antarctic growing season.

-I look forward to being back every time.
-It is a beautiful site.
+I can't wait to be back there.

 ![Lit up chambers](/assets/blog_photos/190131/P1080603.jpg)